 Is Water Damage Caused by a Washing Machine Flood Covered by Insurance?

-In most cases, your homeowners’ insurance policy will cover any water damage caused by a washing machine flood that is sudden and accidental.
-As long as properly maintain your washing machine and repair known issue, your insurance company will likely approve the claim.
+In most cases, your homeowners’ insurance policy will cover any water damage caused by a washing machine overflow or flood that is sudden and accidental.
+As long as you properly maintain your washing machine and repair known issues, your insurance company will likely approve the claim.